University of Technology Sydney

 This subject also contributes specifically to the following program learning objectives:

-• Develop novel solutions to address behavioural economic factors in business problems, including the methods to test and implement them (1.1)
+• Develop novel solutions to address behavioural economic factors in business problems, including the methods to evaluate them (1.1)

-• Collaborate and coordinate with members of a working group and interact with stakeholders to deliver effectively agreed outcomes (2.2)
+• Collaborate with colleagues and stakeholders to deliver effectively negotiated outcomes (2.2)

 Contribution to the development of graduate attributes